ivable/sentry/README.md

 # Sentry & ICM integration module
 Integration module for Sentry and ICM 7.10.
 The module configures, captures additional information (Pipeline dict values) and provide the logback appender for sending logs to Senty.
-**Sentry**
+#### Sentry
 [Sentry](https://sentry.io/) is an application monitoring platform that captures error at runtime.
 With Sentry you can diagnose problems and find bugs in your code.
-**Intershop ICM**
+#### Intershop ICM
 [Intershop ICM](https://www.intershop.com/) has a 25-year track record of helping businesses digitalize their sales models and implementing commerce projects.
 # Build / Assembly Config
 There are two options for producing binaries for this module
 - Build this module as a standalone project
-- Copy the cartridges to your project
+- Copy the cartridges to your own project

 ### Build as a standalone project
-Create a [gradle-wrapper.properties](https://github.com/ivable/sentry/tree/develop/gradle/wrapper) file with your project's gradle distrution URL in the configuration.
+Create a [gradle-wrapper.properties](https://github.com/ivable/sentry/tree/develop/gradle/wrapper) file with your project's gradle distrution url in the configuration.
 See [gradle-wrapper.properties.sample](https://github.com/ivable/sentry/blob/develop/gradle/wrapper/gradle-wrapper.properties.sample) file
 ```
 distributionUrl=<URL_TO_GRADLE_DIST>